August 31, 2017

 OPTIMAL MACRONUTRIENT CONTENT BREAKDOWN

 Scratch everything you’ve heard about the high-carb vegan diet, and remind yourself why you have likely desired to go vegan in the first place: for the welfare of all.
 Do not fret about how many bananas you can eat in one sitting or how much peanut butter you put on your toast in light of “keeping the fat low”.
 The reality is, you need fats in your diet to maintain proper hormone levels, to absorb fat-soluble vitamins A, D, E, and K, and consequently to thrive.
 That’s why nuts taste so darned good!
-Fats and complex carbs also help your adrenals regulate your blood sugar levels; an all-fruit diet may exacerbate fatigue and associated conditions (brain fog, constipation, insomnia, etc.) if your adrenals are already stressed, if disorder already exists.
+Fats and complex carbs also help your adrenals regulate your blood sugar levels; an all-fruit diet may exacerbate fatigue and associated conditions (brain fog, constipation, insomnia, etc.) if your adrenals are already stressed, if the disorder already exists.
 Diet can only save us from a disease process that has progressed so far, depending on where that disease process is concentrated… I personally love whole-fatty foods (including flax, an excellent source of vegan omegas) and include them in every major meal.
-I know my body likes the complexity; you will have to feel out what carb-protein-fat ratio helps you feel your best (check out the Physicians Committee for Responsible Medicine’s food pyramid for tips).
+I know my body likes the complexity; you will have to feel out what carb-fat-protein ratio helps you feel your best (check out the Physicians Committee for Responsible Medicine’s food pyramid for tips).

 In short, have fun with your diet and don’t restrict yourself to a certain lifestyle; restriction suffocates the vital force and consequently the soul!!
 Again, listen to the desires of the body and mind.
 Do ensure that you eat mostly whole foods, however, as with any diet schema in order to optimize the amount of micronutrients you consume, and thus to aid in the prevention of disease (remember that disease arises out of a mixture of external and internal factors; you can only develop or “catch” something if you are susceptible.
 Truly loving yourself and treating yourself well will make you less susceptible, if only because you have genuinely healed some of your self-destructive mentalities, your lower self, that deficiency in your vital force that allows you to get sick in the first place…).
-If you come from a history of digestive distress, you may want to familiarize yourself with principles of food combining– the consumption of fruit on an empty stomach being uppermost– as well as the harder-to-digest foods, at least until your digestion improves.
+If you come from a history of digestive distress, you may want to familiarize yourself with principles of food combining–the consumption of fruit on an empty stomach being uppermost–as well as the harder-to-digest foods, at least until your digestion improves.
 You can and should be utilizing homeopathy to mend these issues, however, which generally will allow you to eat all of the whole foods you want without restriction while you heal.

 Transitioning into a health-focused mentality will require time, but knowing that you will be a better version of you (if only because you will feel so much better, in every respect) may give you the push you need to adhere to your goals.
-You must be driven by the desire to restore your body for your body, because you love yourself enough to unearth the part of you long burdened by oppressive mentalities, both personal and societal.

 WHERE DO YOU GET YOUR PROTEIN?